From the Grim Reaper to Prince Louis: The breakout stars of the coronation

 Katy Perry

-Many royals fans were shocked to see the “Roar” singer appear on our screens, unaware that the American popstar will be performing at the coronation concert on Sunday.
+Many royals fans were shocked to see the “Roar” singer appear on our screens, unaware that the American popstar will be performing at the coronation concert this evening.

 Perry also had a viral moment after a video circulated of her looking extremely lost as she attempted to locate her seat in Westminster Abbey.

-In a video, Perry is seen wandering between the seat aisles searching for her seat number.
+In a video, the musician is seen wandering between the seat aisles searching for her seat number.

 “Me but in the supermarket after they changed the placement of sweets alley,” wrote one Twitter user.
 Another added: “She’s searching for her THRONE!”.